-NAN XIAO and ZHE ZHU TNList, Tsinghua University and RALPH R. MARTIN Cardiff University and KUN XU and JIA-MING LU and SHI-MIN HU TNList, Tsinghua University
+NAN XIAO and ZHE ZHU, TNList, Department of Computer Science and Technology, Tsinghua University, China RALPH R. MARTIN, School of Computer Science and Informatics, Cardiff University, LIK

+RALPH R. MARTIN, School of Computer Science and Informatics, Cardiff University, UK

+KUN XU, JIA-MING LU, and SHI-MIN HU, TNList, Department of Computer Science and Technology, Tsinghua University, China

-We present the first computational tool to help ordinary users create trans-forming pop-up books.
-In each transforming pop-up, when the user pulls a tab, an initial flat 2D pattern, i.e. a 2D shape with a superimposed picture, such as an airplane, turns into a new 2D pattern, such as a robot, standing up from the page.
+We present the first computational tool to help ordinary users create transforming pop-up books.
+In each transforming pop-up, when the user pulls a tab, an initial flat 2D pattern, i.e. a 2D shape with a superimposed picture, such as an airplane, turns into a new 2D pattern, such as a robot.
 Given the two 2D patterns, our approach automatically computes a 3D pop-up mechanism that transforms one pattern into the other; it also outputs a design blueprint, allowing the user to easily make the final model.
 We also present a theoretical analysis of basic transformation mechanisms; combining these basic mechanisms allows more flexibility of final designs.
 Using our approach, inexperienced users can create models in a short time; previously, even experienced artists often took weeks to manually create them.
 We demonstrate our method on a variety of real world examples.